geddy/model/README.md

  * beforeUpdate
  * update

-Model-item instances have the following event hooks:
+Model-item instances also have the following lifecycle methods:

  * afterCreate
  * beforeValidate